metaborg/spoofax-pie/docs/tutorial/create_language_project.md

     1. The command to execute.
     2. How the command should be executed. `#!cfg Once` to execute it once, `#!cfg Continuous` to continuously execute the command when the source file changes.
  4. A `#!cfg resource-context-menu` section adds menu items to the context menu of the resource browser.
 That is, the menu that pops up when you right-click a file of your language.
  5. For menu items inside a `#!cfg resource-context-menu` to show up, they must specify on what kind of resource types they are shown.
-In this case, we want the command to show up for files of our language, so we choose `[File]`.
+In this case, we want the command to show up when files of our language are selected in when the resource context menu pops up, so we choose `[File]`.

 Build the project so that we can test our changes.
 Open the `test.hel` file and right-click inside the editor area to open the context menu.